 - Place the clay on the work mat and, using the grids as a guide, cut into a cross shape.
 This will leave you with a roughly formed cross.
 It doesn’t need to be perfect at this stage, as you will be filing and polishing it later.

-- Use a damp cotton wool bud to clean the edges of the cross; this removes any remaining rough edges, leaving you with a smooth finish.
+- Use a damp cotton wool bud to clean the edges of the cross pendant; this removes any remaining rough edges, leaving you with a smooth finish.

 - Pierce a hole for attaching a jump ring later.
 Your cross pendant is now ready for firing.

-- Using a torch, fire your cross on both sides.
+- Using a torch, fire your cross pendant on both sides.
 As it heats, you will see the clay turn from grey to a metallic silver.
 Follow the firing times set out on the packaging for your chosen type of art clay.
-(Tip: For small pieces, use a torch to fire your design.
-However, for pieces larger than 2.5cm in diameter, you will need to use a kiln.)
+Top Tip: For small pieces, use a torch to fire your design.
+However, for pieces larger than 2.5cm in diameter, you will need to use a kiln.

 - Once the heating process is complete, quench the pendant in water.

 - Next, use a wire brush to brush the surface of the cross.
-This will really bring out the metallic sheen of the silver.
+This will really bring out the metallic sheen of the silver clay.

 - Use the metal burnisher to highlight the design on the cross by rubbing it across the textured surface.
 You can also use it along the edges of the pendant to make sure that the finished piece will catch the light.

-- Now that you’ve learnt how to make a pendant using precious metal clay, you can use this technique to create a wide range of pendant designs of your own.
+- Now that you’ve learnt how to make a cross pendant using art clay silver, you can use this technique to create a wide range of pendant designs of your own.

 Get started making clay pendants

 Feeling inspired?
-Start making clay pendants in your own styles and designs today.
+Discover how to make clay pendants in your own styles and designs today.
 Browse and buy from Cooksongold’s full range of precious metal clay supplies online or pick up one of our precious metal clay kits to help you get started.